 2. Make up new words by adding suffixes:

-2.1.
+- 2.1.
 Add -ster (very popular): catster.com, dogster.com, friendster.com

-2.2.
+- 2.2.
 Add a verb forming suffix -ize/-ise: fashionising.com, colourize.com

-2.3.
+- 2.3.
 Add Latin adjectival suffix -cus: eventicus.com

-2.4.
+- 2.4.
 Use adjective suffixes

 - matic: podomatic.com (podcasts)

 Take a well known website name, add your keyword and add a suffix – gamediggity.com

 4. Add suffix -er and drop e (also very popular):